Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Simulations

 \subsubsection{Afterglow detectability}

-For every simulated BNS merger (\S \ref{sec: GWsims}) we perform a simple Monte Carlo simulation by sampling from the distribution of afterglow parameters $N$\,$=$\,$1,000$ times.
-This leads to $\sim$\,$1.1 \times 10^6$ and $3.0 \times 10^6$ simulated lightcurves for O5 and XG, respectively.
+For every simulated BNS merger (\S \ref{sec:GWsims}) we perform a simple Monte Carlo simulation by sampling from the distribution of afterglow parameters $N$\,$=$\,$1,000$ times.
+This leads to $\sim$\,$2.4 \times 10^6$ and $3.0 \times 10^6$ simulated lightcurves for O5 and XG, respectively.
 We compute the afterglow lightcurves between observer frame times of $10^{-2}$ d and $6.5$ yr after merger in 100 log-spaced steps.
 The afterglow fluxes are computed at each frequency corresponding to every telescope we are considering for detectability.
 A table containing the list of telescopes, their effective frequencies, sensitivities, and whether they are expected to be available in O5 or next-generation is shown in Table \ref{tab:telescopes}.
-For each event we determine the detected fraction by comparing the afterglow lightcurve to these detector sensitivity limits at a given frequency.
-We perform this detectability simulation for five different setups outlined in Table \ref{tab: simulationruns}.
+For each event that launches a jet, we determine the detectable fraction by comparing the afterglow lightcurve to these detector sensitivity limits at a given frequency.
+We perform this detectability simulation for seven different setups outlined in Table \ref{tab: simulationruns}.

 An example of the different possible lightcurves that are generated for a single GW event (fixed viewing angle and distance) are displayed in Figure \ref{fig:170817lightcurves}.
 In Figure \ref{fig:detfracsAG} we show the total afterglow detection percentage as a function of instrument (described in Table \ref{tab:telescopes}) and parameter assumptions in different simulation runs (described in Table \ref{tab: simulationruns}).
 While Figure \ref{fig:detfracsAG} does not account for the exact time of detection, we show how the time after merger impacts detectability in Figure \ref{fig:detfracsmaxtime}.
 This is discussed further in \S \ref{section:Results}.